osu-crypto/libOTe/docs/LogVoleCleanOtAudit.md

 ## Next concrete work

-The next coding step should be an exact clean-ot audit of reuse/counter behavior around `golden_seed_transmitted`, sender precompute, and repeated online calls, followed by CI-VOLE test porting without changing parameter profiles.
+The next coding step should be an exact clean-ot audit of reuse/counter behavior around `golden_seed_transmitted`, sender precompute, repeated online calls, and example/benchmark smoke expectations.
+After that, remove or rename staging-only `LogVole2` surfaces once final parity is confirmed.